-Year: III Part: I Total: 6 hours /week Lecture: 2 hours/week Tutorial: hour/week Practical: 4 hours/week Lab: hours/week
+Year: III Total: 6 hours /week

+Part: I Lecture: 2 hours/week

+Tutorial: hour/week

 This module focuses on building services such as Water Supply System, House Drainage System and plumbing works related to civil constructions.
 The range of information required and the graphical techniques used to convey such information; a very good understanding of the way building services are used in construction and the understanding of its details.
 Assignment in this module enhances practical knowledge about these building services, their types and installations methods.